Last updated on 21/09/2022

 This blog post is related to my session at Scottish Summit 2022 about Power Apps Portals and Power Pages Templates.
 You can read more about the different templates in this blog post

-Browser Developer Mode
+Browser Developer Tool

-Because I am a developer I am first and foremost interested in how the new portals look when they are rendering in the browser.
+Because I am a developer I am first and foremost interested in how the new portals look when they are rendered in the browser.
 I preview the new portals and open “Developer Tool” in the browser to look at the different components.

 To open the developer tool press the F12 keyboard key or click on your browser settings menu at the top right corner and open “Developer Tool” from there.
 You’ll find a similar tool for most browsers.

 If you are looking at Power Apps Portals and want to learn more about all the ways you can edit and manage a Portal, then look at this blog post that I created especially for you who are new to Power Apps Portals, and want to learn more about how you get to all the different user interfaces.